AmasaDelano/dungeon-land/markdown/06_07_Thief.md

 When you **attack a surprised or defenseless enemy with a melee weapon**, you can choose to deal your damage or roll+DEX. ✴On a 10+ choose two. ✴On a 7–9 choose one.

-- You don’t get into melee with them
+- You slip away before they can react
 - You deal your damage+1d6
 - You create an advantage, +1 forward to you or an ally acting on it
 - Reduce their armor by 1 until they repair it

 ---

 Reducing armor until they repair it means that they lose armor until they do something that compensates for your damage.
-If you’re fighting an armored knight that might mean a fresh suit of armor, but for a thick-hided ogre it’s until they’ve had time to heal up \(or protect the wound you left\).
+If you’re fighting an armored knight that might mean a fresh suit of armor, but for a thick-hided ogre it’s until they’ve had time to heal up (or protect the wound you left).

 ### Flexible Morals